Custom Optical Light Guides: Types, Manufacturing, and Applications

 Efficient for daylighting or long-distance transport; less common in compact optics.

-• Material Preparation: Start with high-transmission blanks like PMMA, PC, or Zeonex selected for refractive index (typically ~1.5) and low absorption.
+- Material Selection: Start with high-transmission blanks like PMMA, PC, or Zeonex selected for refractive index (typically ~1.5) and low absorption.

-• Advantages: Enables one-clamping production of complex shapes (e.g., S-shaped guides up to 600 mm long), with tolerances of ±0.025 mm.
+- Advantages: Enables one-clamping production of complex shapes (e.g., S-shaped guides up to 600 mm long), with low tolerances.
 Vibration-free machines and coolant lubrication prevent defects.

-• Hybrid Polishing: Post-milling, apply chemical-mechanical polishing (CMP) with diamond slurries for flatness, combined with hand-figuring for custom defects.
-Our proprietary technique fuses ends (e.g., hot-fusing fibers) to boost intensity by 20-50% and enhance heat resistance.
+- Hybrid Polishing: Post-milling, apply chemical-mechanical polishing (CMP) with diamond slurries for flatness, combined with hand-figuring for custom defects.

 Key Applications and Uses